0x1Jar/DevSecOps-Demo-TA/README.md

    - GitHub credentials
    - Docker registry credentials

+3. **SonarQube Configuration**:
+   - The `sonar-project.properties` file is excluded from Git to prevent accidental credential leaks
+   - Use the `sonar-project.properties.template` as a reference to create your local configuration
+   - In Jenkins, SonarQube credentials are injected at runtime using the Credentials Manager
+   - Never commit the actual SonarQube token to the repository

-3. **No Hardcoded Secrets**: The codebase does not contain any hardcoded secrets or credentials.
+4. **No Hardcoded Secrets**: The codebase does not contain any hardcoded secrets or credentials.

-4. **Proper .gitignore**: A comprehensive `.gitignore` file prevents sensitive files from being committed to the repository.
+5. **Proper .gitignore**: A comprehensive `.gitignore` file prevents sensitive files from being committed to the repository.

-5. **Secure Communication**: All services communicate over HTTPS/SSL.
+6. **Secure Communication**: All services communicate over HTTPS/SSL.

 ---